History of the Democratic Party (United States): Presidency of Franklin D. Roosevelt (1933–1945)

 The stock market crash of 1929 and the ensuing Great Depression set the stage for a more progressive government and Franklin D. Roosevelt won a landslide victory in the election of 1932, campaigning on a platform of "Relief, Recovery, and Reform", that is relief of unemployment and rural distress, recovery of the economy back to normal and long-term structural reforms to prevent a repetition of the Depression.
 This came to be termed "The New Deal" after a phrase in Roosevelt's acceptance speech.

 The Democrats also swept to large majorities in both houses of Congress and among state governors.
 Roosevelt altered the nature of the party, away from laissez-faire capitalism and towards an ideology of economic regulation and insurance against hardship.
 Two old words took on new meanings: "liberal" now meant a supporter of the New Deal while "conservative" meant an opponent.

 Conservative Democrats were outraged and led by Al Smith they formed the American Liberty League in 1934 and counterattacked.
 They failed and either retired from politics or joined the Republican Party.
 A few of them, such as Dean Acheson, found their way back to the Democratic Party.

 The 1933 programs, called "the First New Deal" by historians, represented a broad consensus.
 Roosevelt tried to reach out to business and labor, farmers and consumers, cities and countryside.
 However, by 1934 he was moving toward a more confrontational policy.
 After making gains in state governorships and in Congress, in 1934 Roosevelt embarked on an ambitious legislative program that came to be called "The Second New Deal".
 It was characterized by building up labor unions, nationalizing welfare by the WPA, setting up Social Security, imposing more regulations on business (especially transportation and communications) and raising taxes on business profits.

-Roosevelt's New Deal programs focused on job creation through public works projects as well as on social welfare programs such as Social Security.
+Roosevelt's New Deal agenda focused on job creation through public works projects as well as on social welfare programs such as Social Security.
 It also included sweeping reforms to the banking system, work regulation, transportation, communications and stock markets, as well as attempts to regulate prices.
 His policies soon paid off by uniting a diverse coalition of Democratic voters called the New Deal coalition, which included labor unions, liberals, minorities (most significantly, Catholics and Jews) and liberal white Southerners.
-This united voter base allowed Democrats to be elected to Congress and the presidency for much of the next 30 years.
+This united voter base allowed Democrats to be elected to Congress and the presidency for much of the next 40 years.